rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 You may notice that the examples of _gotchas_ I am coming up with have something in common.
 These issues can be classified under: _not trustworthy types_.
 Misleading types will confuse any developer, that includes developers who work in dynamically typed languages and may not think about types explicitly.

 Are there any "gotcha" free environments?
 Haskell comes close but is not perfect[^haskell].
-Proof assistants like Idris come to mind, these can even verify termination.
+Proof assistants like Idris come to mind, these can even verify totality.
 That is kinda interesting, let's pause for a bit here...
 Consider the levels of abstraction used in proof assistants.
 It appears that our brain needs something at the level of a dependently typed lambda calculus to work correctly[^ml].
 That could make sense, for things to be logical you need, well you need the logic itself.

-[^non-termination]: I sometimes witness a misguiding argument "It is impossible to statically reason about termination in a Turing complete PL, thus, all hope is lost", first this is inaccurate, it is possible to statically verify totality on a subset of programs, second if non-termination is like accidentally hurting your foot, then exception is like shooting yourself in the foot.
+[^non-termination]: I sometimes see this argument "It is impossible to statically reason about termination in a Turing complete PL, thus, all hope is lost".
+Firstly, this is inaccurate: it is possible to statically verify totality on a subset of programs.
+Secondly: if non-termination is like accidentally hurting your foot, then exception is like shooting yourself in the foot.
 Missing file should, IMO, rarely be treated as non-termination.
+(I use the terms _total_, _terminating_ and _partial_, *non_terminating* interchangeably.)

 [^haskell]: Haskell dedicates a significant effort to soundness.
 E.g. see [Type Classes vs. the World](https://www.youtube.com/watch?v=hIZxTQP1ifo).
 Not everything is perfect however.